eflows4hpc/hpcwaas-api/docs/rest-api.md

 # eflows4HPC REST API to trigger workflows

-**Status:** Draft

 ## Abstract

-This API is designed to be used by eflows4HPC *end-users*.
-It should allow to:
+This API is designed to be used by *end-users* of the workflows deployed using the eFlows4HPC HPCWaaS interface.
+It allows to:

 * list available workflows
 * trigger a workflow execution
 * monitor a workflow execution
 * cancel a workflow execution

-Design of workflows themself is out of the scope of this API and is done by another user called *developer* in the Alien4Cloud application.
+The design of workflows themself is out of the scope of this API and is done by another user called *developer* in the Alien4Cloud application.

-### Open questions

-* [ ] should we have an endpoint to list workflows executions?
-(Priority 1)
-* [ ] should we have an endpoint to describe a workflow (typically expected inputs / outputs)?
-(Priority 1)
-* [ ] should we have an endpoint to stream logs/events?
-(Events Priority 3 / Logs Priority 4)
-* [ ] Authentication / Authorization (see below)

-## API Design
+## API

 ### Authentication / Authorization

-While this is identified as a mandatory feature, there is only an optional HTTP Basic authentication implemented in the first MVP
-(Minimum Viable Product).
+It is using the HTTP Basic authentication.
+It is also in the process of integrating with Unity Single Sign-On service

 ### API Endpoints

 #### List available workflows

-This API endpoint allows to list workflows that could be triggered by a *end-user*
+This API endpoint provides the workflows that could be triggered by an *end-user*

 ***TODO***: should probably handle pagination